Letterlocking: Collections

 The Brienne Collection is a postmaster's trunk of undelivered letters from various places in Europe sent to The Hague, the Netherlands, between 1689 and 1706.
 The letters were held by the postmaster because, at that time, the recipient was required to pay for delivery and the postmaster kept the letters in the hope that the intended recipient would pay for delivery at a later date.
 These letters were therefore letters for which the intended recipient never paid for delivery and so therefore never received the remaining letters.
 The trunk contains about 2,600 folded letters, of which about 600 have been unsealed and studied.
 The collection is held by the Dutch museum Image and Sound The Hague, which encompasses the former Dutch postal museum.

+The Envelope and Letter Folds Association (ELFA) is an informal organization of enthusiasts founded in 1988-89 and which at one time had local groups in the Netherlands, Belgium, and Germany.

-Research advancements
+Research

-In March 2021 the journal Nature Communications reported that a team of researchers from the Massachusetts Institute of Technology used computational techniques to "virtually unfold" letters from the Brienne Collection, using technology similar to that used for investigating similarly delicate scrolls, books, and other folded documents.
+In March 2021, a group of researchers from the Massachusetts Institute of Technology used computational techniques to "virtually unfold" letters from the Brienne Collection, using technology similar to that used for investigating similarly delicate scrolls, books, and other folded documents.
 The digitally unfolded letter, sealed since 1697 and secured by eight folds, had been previously scanned using X-ray microtomography (XMT), a technology used in dental and other medical, industrial, and archeological research.
 While previous XMT efforts had involved algorithms to analyze and digitally flatten ancient scrolls, this research succeeded in interpreting complex, origami-like folds, and parts of letters slotted through and interlocked with other parts of the letters.
+The first book-length study, Letterlocking: The Hidden History of the Letter, was published in 2025 by Jana Dambrogio, Daniel Starza Smith, and the Unlocking History Research Group.